Cydnirn/concert-api/docs/SETUP.md

 2. **Test file upload** - Use any of the testing methods above

 3. **Check uploads directory** - After a successful upload, verify that:
-   - The `./uploads` directory contains the uploaded file
+   - The FILE_DIRECTORY from env contains the uploaded file
    - The filename is a random hash with the original extension
    - The database record contains the filename in the `image` column